13 Of The Most Stunning Yorkshire Dales Waterfalls You Need To Visit

 3. Linton Falls, Grassington

 Everything about this Yorkshire Dales waterfall is beautiful.
-Found just a five-minute walk down from the Grassington car park (National Park Centre), you traverse between two traditional stone walls, which is synonymous with the area and create a beautiful symmetry that many photographers love to capture on the way down to the walk.
+Found just a five-minute walk down from the Grassington car park (National Park Centre), you traverse between two traditional stone walls, which are synonymous with the area and create a beautiful symmetry that many photographers love to capture on the way down to the walk.
 Once you reach Linton Falls, it is framed by the wooden bridge that overlooks it.

 From a little downriver, you get a magical picture of the falls, which is overlooked by a precariously perched house.
 Every time you visit the falls you get a different feeling.
-Whether after a storm where you get a feeling of awe at its sheer power has the river thrashes down, or in the summertime when the flowers are in bloom and the river idles along leaving visitors to wonder how it ever carved its way through.
+Whether after a storm where you get a feeling of awe at its sheer power as the river thrashes down, or in the summertime when the flowers are in bloom and the river idles along leaving visitors to wonder how it ever carved its way through.

 3. Kisdon Force, Swaledale